petrmoravek6/WebAppRadar/doc/INSTALL_MANUAL.md

 Then it looks for all `identifier` values and tries to match them with the page content.
 If `<title>Grafana</title>` is found on the page, now we know _Grafana_ is running under the hostname.

-WebAppRadar then tries to extract a version from the page by using `version` as parametrized regexp.
+WebAppRadar then tries to extract a version from the page by using `version` as parametrized regex.
 If the parameter is matched, now we also found the current version of Grafana.

 Sometimes versions are not present on the main page and they are hidden behind login.
 User can provide `username` and `password` that will be used to get behind the auth wall.
 However, the WebAppRadar needs to know where the username and password input boxes are located on the page in order to successfully submit the values.